laurenc206/astrotwin/README.md

       <li>Run the matching algorithm on the celebrity chart database to retrieve a user's top matches</li>
     </ul>
 </ol>
-For more information about this project and how I created it check out the [About](https://astrotwin.live/about) section on astrotwin.live

 <br><br>
 <h2>To Start the Frontend:</h2>